 With a few exceptions, the Women’s Health and Cancer Rights Act (WHCRA) of 1998 requires insurance companies to cover revision surgery for mastectomy patients.
 However, insurance companies can and do deny coverage, so your new surgeon’s office should know how to code for the procedure correctly and be equipped and willing to do the legwork required, including appealing denials.

 Unfortunately, many general practice plastic surgery offices will not accept patients seeking revision surgery, or will say that the procedure “is not covered.”
 This happens for several reasons.
 Most plastic surgery practices are fee for service – they don’t go through insurance, because elective cosmetic surgery typically is not covered by insurance.
-So the surgeon and/or office staff may not understand the law.
-Or, their office may simply not be equipped to deal with the often extensive insurance pre-authorization, billing, denial and appeal, and reimbursement processes.
+So the surgeon and/or office staff may:

-Flat closure and revision surgeries are, in insurance coding terminology, generally considered “adjacent tissue transfers,” with the specific coding dependent on surgical field size (original breast size).
-Not Putting on a Shirt is working, in collaboration with other parties, to formulate guidelines to help surgeons to code properly for both flat plastics/oncoplastic closure and revision surgery.
+Aesthetic flat closure and revision surgeries are, in insurance coding terminology, generally considered “adjacent tissue transfers,” with the specific coding dependent on surgical field size (original breast size, 143XX).
+Not Putting on a Shirt is working, in collaboration with other parties, to formulate guidelines to help surgeons to code properly for both aesthetic flat closure and revision surgery.

 In the meantime, if the surgeon you interview initially tells you that revision surgery isn’t covered, unfortunately you will just need to find another surgeon.
 Don’t give up!